MMFF8/FaceTrack-to-Serial/README.md

 # FaceTrack-to-Serial
-Takes webcam input, draws a box around your face, gets the midpoint of that box, and sends it to a serial port
+Takes webcam input with EmguCV, draws a box around your face using the haar cascades, gets the midpoint of that box using the midpoint formula, and sends it to an Arduino or a Raspberry Pi using the serial port
+\**The cascades and EmguCV are not mine (duh), credit goes to their respective creators**

 # Current Flaws
   - Meant for tracking a single face only